Lorenco Šimić: Loan at DAC Dunajská Streda

 On 6 February 2020, Slovak club DAC Dunajská Streda announced Šimić joined them on loan until the end of the 2019–20 season.
 Overall he made 4 league appearances and three starts in the Slovnaft Cup.
 He did not score but recorded an assist in a league match against Zemplín Michalovce, by aiding a fellow Croat Marko Divković bring the lead to 2–0, in a match, that had concluded with a five-goal win.

 Zagłębie Lubin

 On 14 August 2020, he moved on a permanent basis to Polish club Zagłębie Lubin and signed a two-year contract.
 He left the club by mutual consent on 13 January 2022.

 Lecce

 On 16 January 2022, Lorenco joined Italian side Lecce until the end of the 2023–24 season, with an option to extend for additional year.

 Ascoli

 On 21 July 2022, Šimić moved to Ascoli on a two-year deal.

+Maccabi Haifa

+On 21 August 2023, Šimić moved to Maccabi Haifa on a four-year deal.
+On 30 August 2024, he returned to Italy and joined Bari in Serie B on loan.

+Avellino

+On 14 July 2025, Šimić signed a two-year contract with Avellino in Serie B.